davidinfosec/Wildcard-Mask-Game/readme.md

 # Wildcard Mask Game
 ![Subnet Wildcard Game Screenshot](https://i.imgur.com/0JzfExc.png "Subnet Wildcard Game Screenshot")

-Welcome to the Wildcard Mask Game, a fun tool to help you practice calculating subnet mask wildcards, an essential skill for your CCNA study.
+Welcome to the Wildcard Mask Game, a fun tool to help you practice calculating wildcard masks from subnet masks, an essential skill for your CCNA study.

 ## How to Play